Rump Parliament: Oliver Cromwell

 In 1653, after learning that Parliament was attempting to stay in session despite an agreement to dissolve, and having failed to come up with a working constitution, Cromwell's patience ran out.
 On 20 April he attended a sitting of Parliament and listened to one or two speeches.
 Then he stood up and harangued the members of the Rump.
 This speech does not survive, but has often been paraphrased, for instance in the Book of Days: "You have sat too long for any good you have been doing lately ...
 Depart, I say; and let us have done with you.
 In the name of God, go!"
 He then declared "you are no Parliament" and called in a troop of soldiers, under the command of Major-General Thomas Harrison, ordering them to clear the chamber.
 According to Charles Dickens in A Child's History of England and Hilaire Belloc, he then turned to the Speaker's Mace, the symbol of parliamentary power, declared it a "fool's bauble", and ordered the troops "here, carry it away".
 Cromwell's motives are uncertain, but may lie in his disapproval of Sir Henry Vane's scheme for a redistribution of constituencies that retained sitting members of Parliament and continued to fill vacancies with recruiter elections.

 A more detailed record of the event is recounted by Thomas Salmon in his Chronological Historian (London, 1723, 106):

 Salmon does not cite his own sources but the version is sufficiently detailed to suggest that he had access to descriptions of the event that were certainly current in his time, and were probably derived from eye-witness descriptions.
 It is therefore probably at least accurate in general tone, if not precise detail.

 Within a month of the Rump's dismissal, Oliver Cromwell on the advice of Harrison and with the support of other officers in the Army, sent a request to Congregational churches in every county to nominate those they considered fit to take part in the new government.
 On 4 July, a Nominated Assembly, nicknamed the "Assembly of Saints" or Barebone's Parliament (named after one of its members), took on the role of more traditional English parliaments.

-Restored Rump, 1659–1660
+Restoration, 1659–1660

 Richard Cromwell, the third (and eldest surviving) son of Oliver Cromwell, was appointed Lord Protector after his father's death.
 He called the Third Protectorate Parliament in 1659.
 Along with the Army, it was unable to form a stable government.
 After seven months, the Army removed Cromwell; on 6 May 1659, it reinstalled the Rump Parliament.
 The Rump Parliament issued a declaration establishing a "Commonwealth without a king, single person, or house of lords".